More

 Key point: non-threshold injury is not determined by a WPI percentage.
 Non-threshold injury ≠ WPI > 10%.

-1) Threshold injury (Motor Accident Injuries Act 2017 s 1.6)
+What counts as a threshold injury (Motor Accident Injuries Act 2017 s 1.6)

 At a high level, threshold injury includes soft tissue injury and certain psychological/psychiatric injury that is not a recognised psychiatric illness, as defined in s 1.6 and modified by any applicable regulations/guidelines.